zulaica/linthtml/README.md

 npx linthtml --init
 ```

-This will generate a file `.linthtmlrc` in the current directory.
+This will generate a configuration file in the current directory.

 After that, you can run LintHTML on any file or directory like this: